 Application of synchronisation and sequencing

-It has long been a concern to authorities, AtoN providers and mariners that the growing background lighting in coastal, port approach and harbour areas is reaching critical levels and often overwhelming aids to navigation when seen against this background.
+It has long been a concern to authorities, AtoN providers and mariners that the growing background lighting in coastal, port approach and harbour areas is reaching critical levels and often overwhelming AtoN when seen against this background.
 It is often difficult to pick out and identify the aids or it is otherwise difficult for the mariner to use channel lights.
 Therefore, there is a particular need to emphasise the navigable channel, marked routes and specific areas.

 In seeking to meet the navigational requirement as identified by risk assessment, the option of using synchronised and/or sequential lights provides a useful augmentation/enhancement to conventional AtoN lights when viewed against background lighting.